 EBITDA and Adjusted EBITDA should not be considered as measures of discretionary cash available to us for investment in our business.
 We compensate for these limitations by relying primarily on GAAP results and using EBITDA and Adjusted EBITDA as supplemental information.

-For further discussion of the Company's financial results for the year ended December 31, 2015, please refer to the Company's consolidated financial statements and related Management Discussion and Analysis, which can be found at www.cvsciences.com or EDGAR at www.sec.gov/edgar/searchedgar/webusers.htm in the Company's Annual Report on Form 10-K as filed with the U.S. Securities and Exchange Commission on April 14, 2016.
+For further discussion of the Company's financial results for the three months ended March 31, 2016, please refer to the Company's consolidated financial statements and related Management Discussion and Analysis, which can be found at www.cvsciences.com or EDGAR at www.sec.gov/edgar/searchedgar/webusers.htm in the Company's Annual Report on Form 10-Q as filed with the U.S. Securities and Exchange Commission on May 16, 2016.

 About CV Sciences, Inc.

-CV Sciences, Inc. (CANV) is positioned both as a drug development company focused on developing and commercializing novel therapeutics utilizing synthetic CBD; and, to continue our existing consumer product business segment in manufacturing, marketing and selling plant-based CBD products to a range of market sectors.
+CV Sciences, Inc. (CANV) operates two distinct business segments: a drug development division focused on developing and commercializing novel therapeutics utilizing synthetic CBD; and, a consumer product division in manufacturing, marketing and selling plant-based CBD products to a range of market sectors.
 CV Sciences, Inc. has primary offices and facilities in Las Vegas, Nevada and San Diego, California.
 Additional information is available from OTCMarkets.com or by visiting www.cvsciences.com.

 This press release may contain certain forward-looking statements and information, as defined within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, and is subject to the Safe Harbor created by those sections.
 This material contains statements about expected future events and/or financial results that are forward-looking in nature and subject to risks and uncertainties.
 Such forward-looking statements by definition involve risks, uncertainties.